 To pre-book a taxi call 01730 303030 and leave your contact number

 Christopher at CGN Taxi on 07548764005 is also good.

 Glamping is essentially the provision of a setting for your outdoor holiday.
 Rather than pitching a tent.
 Your yurt or cabin made of all natural materials on a deck.
-Cast iron kitchen and bbq equipment is provided, including cutlery, plates and glasses.
+Cast iron kitchen and bbq equipment are provided, including cutlery, plates and glasses.
 If you don’t want to cook there are breakfast hampers and evening stews and even catering for al fresco lunches.
 Therefore you can focus on enjoying yourselves.
 Each yurt has a made up double-bed with a wood-burner and lovely kelims and cushions.
-Long-drop privies, food prep areas with running water, out-door and in-door hot showers are provided.
+Long-drop privies, food prep areas with running water, outdoor and indoor hot showers are provided.
 Even one bathtub at Willow Yurt.
 There is no electricity on site.
 Light fires in your wood-burner and build a campfire outside in your fire bowl.
 Gather kindling to fire up the storm kettle.
 It’s all here ready and waiting for you.

 Our mailing address is not the same as the yurt site!
 It’s Alison and Guy Lubbock, Garden Cottage, Adhurst Farm, Petersfield, Hampshire GU31 5AD.